lldap/lldap/example_configs/proxmox.md

 - User Attribute Name: `uid`
 - Server: Your LLDAP hostname or IP
 - Port: `3890`
-- SSL: Leave unchecked unless you're using SSL
+- SSL: Leave unchecked unless you're using LDAPS
 - Comment: This field will be exposed as the "name" in the login page

 ## Sync Options